suyeshk7/github_approval/Readme.md

 By default, the jobs in your workflow all run in parallel at the same time.
 So if you have a job that must only run after another job has completed, you can use the needs keyword to create this dependency.
 If one of the jobs fails, all dependent jobs are skipped; however, if you need the jobs to continue, you can define this using the if conditional statement.

-In this example, the build job run in series, with deploy of code in  Dev environment when pull request is raised,after confirm merge request jo will run in staging env and wait for approval after approval build will pass to production env and wait for approval after approval pipeline will run in production env.
+In this example, the build job run in series, with deploy of code in  Dev environment when pull request is raised,post confirm merge request it will run in staging env and wait for approval post approval build will pass to production env and wait for approval and post approval pipeline will run in production env.

 ``````````````````````````````````````````````````
 DeployDev: